Geonovum/IMX-Geo/design.md

 ## Concept scheme

 Design principles:
-<li>The concept scheme is created in SKOS [[skos-reference]].
+- The concept scheme is created in SKOS [[skos-reference]].
-<li>The SAM concept scheme contains only those concepts that play a role in the SAM universe of discourse but have not been coined elsewhere in the context of the Dutch base registries.
+- The SAM concept scheme contains only those concepts that play a role in the SAM universe of discourse but have not been coined elsewhere in the context of the Dutch base registries.
 I.e.: we only coin those concepts that do NOT have an exact match with an existing concept (again, in the context of the Dutch base registries).
 This saves work and maintenance.
 We will find out if this is workable.
-<li>We create the concept scheme manually, we do not generate it from a UML model.
+- We create the concept scheme manually, we do not generate it from a UML model.
 The reason is that we want to be able to link related concepts in ways not supported in UML (see next point).
-<li>Concepts will have matching relationships (`broadMatch`, `narrowMatch`, `closeMatch`, `relatedMatch`) with existing concepts from the Dutch base registries where appropriate.
+- Concepts will have matching relationships (`broadMatch`, `narrowMatch`, `closeMatch`, `relatedMatch`) with existing concepts from the Dutch base registries where appropriate.
 Note: `exactMatch` is excluded (see point 2).
-<li>Both the conceptual and the logical model have annotations containing the uris of concepts from a Dutch base registry or from the SAM concept scheme.
+- Both the conceptual and the logical model have annotations containing the uris of concepts from a Dutch base registry or from the SAM concept scheme.
 These are entered in the MIM metaproperty `begrip`.
 Every class and property has this metadata.

 <aside class="issue">A separate concept scheme, with terms in Dutch and English, must be created for the <a href="https://geonovum.github.io/WaU-LIN/">Lineage model</a>.
 The W3C PROV-ontology [[prov-o]] will be used as a starting point (although this is an ontology, not a concept scheme). </aside>